oshaughnessy/maysl.soccer/_pages/rules.md

 of play](https://www.theifab.com/laws/latest/the-ball-in-and-out-of-play/).
 For example, during a throw-in or penalty kick.

 At MAYSL, we don't do single-player sub-ins until U10.
 In U8, a group of players will play for 10 minutes, then the whole group will come out and a new group will come in.

 ### Throw-Ins

 [Law 15](https://www.theifab.com/laws/latest/the-throw-in/), "The Throw-In", is enforced at U10 and above.

-For U8 and younger, we kick from out-of-bounds.
+For U8 and younger, we just kick from out-of-bounds.

+_Why?_ Kids have trouble learning proper throw-in technique when they're that young, and we don't want them to settle into bad habits.
+We've found that it's better to wait until they're a little older and more coordinated.
+When we have tried to enforce good throw-ins for 6 and 7-year-olds, we spend too much time on the sidelines.
+Watch a professional game -- throw-ins should be correct _and quick_, so we wait until they're ready to learn that.

 ### Heading